diku-dk/futhark/docs/js-api.rst

 WASM compatibility interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The WASM-style backends also keep the older ``FutharkContext`` interface
+The WASM-style backend also keep the older ``FutharkContext`` interface
 for backwards compatibility.

 .. js:function:: newFutharkContext()